-PAD is most often caused by a narrowing of blood vessels that supply blood to the arms and legs.
-The narrowing is usually caused by a buildup of plaque called
+PAD is most often caused by a narrowing of blood vessels.
+The narrowing is often caused by a buildup of plaque called

 atherosclerosis.
 The build up occurs over long periods of time and is increased with:

 Prevention and treatment of PAD.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/VascularHealth/PeripheralArteryDisease/Prevention-and-Treatment-of-PAD_UCM_301308_Article.jsp#.WphMNWrwZQI.
 Accessed January 26, 2021.

 6/29/2018 DynaMed Plus Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Beckman JA, Duncan MS, Alcorn CW, et al. Association of HIV infection and risk of peripheral artery disease.
 Circulation.
 2018 Mar 13 [Epub ahead of print].

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.